-- A set of configuration switches to allow each new facility to be enabled / disabled, ensuring full I/O compatibility with all existing hardware, e.g. ZX Interface 1, ZX Interface 2, divIDE 57c.
+- A set of configuration switches to allow each new facility to be enabled / disabled, ensuring full I/O compatibility with all existing hardware, e.g. ZX Interface 1, ZX Interface 2, divIDE.

 The SPECTRA interface measures 10cm by 10cm.
 The key items of the interface are shown labelled in the following photograph:

-On the original Spectra interface all features come as standard, apart from the ROM cartridge and onboard ROM facilities which are mutually exclusive.
+On the original Spectra interface all features come as standard apart from the ROM cartridge and onboard ROM facilities which are mutually exclusive.
 When the onboard ROM facility is used, it is possible to fit a Zero Insertion Force (ZIF) socket which can be useful when developing custom ROM software.
-On the original SPECTRA interface it is left open for the user to fit / request whichever socket (if any) they prefer; on the SPECTRA+128 interface a ROM cartridge socket is fitted by default and the option of an onboard ROM socket is no longer supported.
+On the SPECTRA+128 interface a ROM cartridge socket is fitted by default and the option of an onboard ROM socket is no longer supported.

 The 64 colour palette available with the new display modes is shown below.
 Six bits are used to define each colour, with 2 bits used per red, green and blue component.

-The SPECTRA+128 interface can be used with the Spectrum+2A and Spectrum+3 via the SPECTRA+3 Adapter board, which also has a case available for it, as shown in the following photograph:
+The SPECTRA+128 interface can be used with the Spectrum+2A and Spectrum+3 via the SPECTRA+3 Adapter board, which also has a case available for it, as shown in the following photographs:

 The SPECTRA interface was released on 22nd June 2012, with the SPECTRA+128 upgrade released on 14th May 2015, and the SPECTRA+3 Adapter released on 3rd July 2016.
 The cases for the SPECTRA/SPECTRA+128 interface and the SPECTRA +3 Adapter were released on 16th June 2018.